rahul-shm/Instagram-User-Analytics/README.md

 # Instagram User Analytics: A SQL Case Study

 ## Repository Structure
-This repository is organized into the following folders:
+This repository is organized into the following files:
-- **Dataset**: Contains the provided database file used for analysis.
-- **Solution**: Includes the SQL scripts for each task along with detailed explanations and outputs.
 - **Report**: Contains the final presentation/report summarizing the insights and findings.

 ---